Antoinette Frank

-Antoinette Renee Frank (born April 30, 1971) is a former officer of the New Orleans Police Department (NOPD) who, on March 4, 1995, committed a violent armed robbery at a restaurant which resulted in the killing of two members of the Vietnamese-American family who ran the establishment, and fellow NOPD officer Ronald A. Williams II.
-She was aided by her probable lover, drug dealer Rogers Lacaze.
-Frank currently resides at the Louisiana Correctional Institute for Women in St. Gabriel, Louisiana, the only woman on the state's death row.
+Antoinette Renee Frank (born April 30, 1971) is an American murderer and former police officer who committed the 1995 Kim Anh murders, in which she and her probable lover, drug dealer Rogers LaCaze, shot and killed three people, two staff members and a fellow NOPD officer.
+After the murders, Frank fled, but returned to the scene of the crime shortly after the survivors called the police, arriving in a police patrol car.
+She then pretended to have had nothing to do with the crime, even asking a survivor, who had hidden in a freezer, what had happened."You saw what happened.
+You killed my brother and sister."Frank was convicted of three counts of first degree murder and sentenced to death.
+She has been incarcerated since 1995 at the Louisiana Correctional Institute for Women in St. Gabriel, Louisiana, the only woman on the state's death row.
+Frank is also believed to have killed her father, Adam Frank, who had repeatedly raped her as a child.
+A month after she was sentenced to death, police found a human skull with a bullet hole buried under Frank's house.
+He had stayed at his daughter's home shortly before she reported him missing in 1993.

 Police career

 Antoinette Frank applied to the New Orleans Police Department (NOPD) in early 1993.
 According to author Chuck Hustmyre, Frank was caught lying on several sections of her employment application and failed two standard psychiatric evaluations, with psychiatrist Philip Scurria advising against her hiring.
 Despite this, Frank got a second chance to apply.
 The NOPD was chronically short-handed; at the time, its officers were paid less than in similarly sized cities, it was losing officers faster than they could be replaced, and the ranks had been decimated by several arrests for murder and drug activity.
 Many potential applicants were shut out due to a requirement that all officers be residents of New Orleans – a requirement that was only changed in 2014.
 NOPD officials also thought having more African-Americans like Frank on the force would ease longstanding racial tensions in the majority-black city.
 She was hired on February 7, 1993, and graduated from the police academy on February 28.

-Although Frank graduated near the top of her academy class, her tenure with the NOPD was mostly undistinguished.
-Her fellow officers thought she was rather shy, had no idea what police work really entailed, and lacked the decisiveness to be a good officer.
+Although Frank graduated near the top of her academy class, her tenure with the NOPD left much to be desired.
+Her fellow officers thought she was rather shy, had no idea what police work really entailed and lacked the decisiveness to be a good officer.
 At times, they thought Frank veered into irrational behavior.
 As early as August 1993, Frank's superiors wanted to send her back to the academy for further training.
 She frequently had to go through supervisory review.
 On occasion, though, she did distinguish herself, winning "Officer of the Month" awards from the local Kiwanis Club for her work in the community.